Thanks in advance for leaving any donations Philip.

 About These Guides

 All these guides are made by myself Dr Philip Yip.
 These guides are not official Dell documentation and they should be classified as unofficial self-help Installation Guides.
 I do not work for Dell but I am recognised by Dell as an expert in Windows Installation on Dell systems.
 I have volunteered on the Dell Community Forums since 2007.
-These guides and my posts are not a channel of official support.
+These guides and my posts are not a channel of official support although i do try to help where possible.
 Despite my Windows Installation Guides having >11 million views I am not recognised by Microsoft as a Windows Installation Expert.